Brownie Snack Bars (No Bake)

 - ¼ teaspoon sea salt

-- ¼ cup unsweetened coconut flakes, plus more for sprinkling (optional)
+- ¼ cup unsweetened shredded coconut, plus more for sprinkling

 - Line an 8x8 inch baking pan with parchment paper or plastic wrap, leaving an overhang on two sides.
 Set aside.